 Where we work

 With few employment opportunities inside the country, work abroad seems an attractive option to many young Nepalese.
-The Safer Migration project, SaMi, provides potential migrant workers with relevant information, training and services to help them make informed choices, and avoid exploitation.
+Safer Migration Project (SaMi), a SDC project implemented by Helvetas provides potential migrant workers with relevant information, training and services to help them make informed choices, and avoid exploitation.
 SaMi also supports the migrants’ families to cope with emotional stress, and make the best use of funds sent home.

 Over the years, migration for foreign employment has become an essential source of income for many Nepalese households.
 It is estimated that some 1,500-2,000 Nepalese, the majority of them young men, leave the country daily - mainly to Malaysia and countries in the Gulf region.
 But there are risks: the potential for exploitation during recruitment and employment is high, and there is often little guarantee of on-the-job safety, or respect for the rights of the migrant workers.

 In this context, SaMi has gained a reputation as a standout success in Nepal and the South Asian region.
 It works in 19 districts that have particularly high rates of labor migration, including Kathmandu.
 Begun in July 2011, SaMi is a joint initiative of the Government of Nepal and the Government of Switzerland, implemented by Helvetas.